mitchnegus/NE150-discussion/computing/decf_walkthrough.md

 1. #### Exit the DECF machines

-	Logging off the DECF computers is very straightforward.
+	Finally, when you are done, logging off the DECF computers is straightforward.
 Just type `exit`, and you will sever the SSH connection.

 Other commands: